Why should you sync your Google Play Reports with AppTweak?

 New subscriptions: Number of subscriptions that started in the selected time period, including users with free trials.

-Canceled subscriptions: Number of subscriptions that were canceled during the selected time period, including cancellations within a free trial.
+Cancelled subscriptions: Number of subscriptions that were canceled during the selected time period, including cancellations within a free trial.

 Why isn't my data showing on the Analytics tab?